appliedprobabilitydays/appliedprobabilitydays.github.io/program.markdown

 author_profile: false
 ---

-All times are for the US Eastern time zone.
+All times are in New York City local time.

 ## July 7, 2021